-THON is committed to sustainable practices that will create a healthier planet For the Kids®, For the Planet.
-We will do this by decreasing our single-use waste and diverting 80% of our waste from the landfills, decreasing supply and waste materials yearly, and diverting 75% of unused food and beverages donated somewhere, diverted from a landfill through composting, or reusing in some capacity.
+THON is committed to sustainable practices that will create a healthier environment, For the Kids® & For the Planet.
+We aim to do this through a multitude of initiatives including decreasing our single-use waste, diverting 60% of our waste from the landfills, and decreasing supply materials yearly.
+Additionally, we hope to repurpose 60% of unused food and beverages through donation, composting, or reusing in some capacity.

 THON’s Green Fundraising Initiative

-TREE: TREE stands for THON’s Recycling and Environmental Efforts.
-This is a recycling program that allows your club or organization to raise money for THON.
-The recycling program takes aluminum cans of any kind (soda, tea, or other).
-You will be able to pick up bags in the THON office to store the cans in until drop-offs occur.
-After you've collected a full bag, you will be able to drop them off at a weekly drop-off location.
-Your organization will get credit for bags you turn in, usually crediting between 50 & 80 cents.
-The captains will mark down how many bags you bring and later the money will be put into your THON total.
-This is one of the ways THON is trying to become more sustainable.
-We are trying to create a better planet for the kids!
+TREE: TREE stands for THON’s Recycling and Environmental Effort.
+TREE is a recycling program that collects aluminum cans of any kind (soda, tea, or other) and allows your club, organization, or committee to raise money for THON.
+TREE bags are able to be picked up in the THON office to store the cans in until the weekly drop-offs occur!
+Your organization will get credit for the number of bags you turn in, usually crediting between 50 & 80 cents.
+OPPerations captains will mark down how many bags you bring and later the money will be put into your THON total.
+THON Weekend incentives are also up for grabs for the winners of TREE in a variety of categories.
+TREE is one of the many initiatives THON is employing to become more sustainable, For the Kids and For the Planet!

 Green Focus Group is made up of all sustainability captains from Operations, Hospitality, and Supply Logistics, as well as other guest committees such as Merchandise and Donor and Alumni Relations.
 This group meets bi-weekly over the summers and before every THON event.
 They discuss topics like: